Stoughton tornado, straight-line winds damaged nearly 200 buildings, officials say

+“There’s damage to every single building.
+If it’s not totaled it’s pretty heavily damaged,” town of Dunkirk resident Callie Amera said of her and her husband’s farm, which had about a dozen structures on it.
+“It’s pretty devastating to look outside.”

-The destruction to public areas alone is estimated to cost roughly $216,000, the Dane County Department of Emergency Management said.
+The destruction to public areas alone is estimated to cost roughly $216,000, the Dane County Department of Emergency Management said Wednesday.
 The cost includes clearing debris and repairing roads, public buildings and public utilities in the town of Dunkirk and city of Stoughton.

 A total of 184 homes and 14 businesses sustained damage from either the tornado or straight-line winds, the department said.
-No one was injured.
+No one was injured, although Amera said her family experienced a few close calls.

+A warning wasn’t issued, so Amera, 27, and her husband, James, 28, didn’t think the storm would be bad.
+The internet went out, and then the power, so they huddled in the bedroom together with their almost 2-year-old daughter, who was afraid of the dark.

+Amera said she opened the window to watch the storm roll in.
+She loves to watch the lightning.
+But then a strong wind started to make a “horrible,” howling sound, she said.

+Across the street, her brother-in-law was sitting on the couch when the storm came through, Amera said.
+He didn’t have time to move out of the living room before the storm toppled a nearby silo, sending concrete blocks and a metal chute flying into the room.
+Her brother-in-law was OK, but the debris was 2½ to 3 feet away from him, Amera said.

+“He curled up in a ball and was praying,” Amera said.
+“We had no warning or anything.”

-Sirens did not go off to warn residents of the tornado because the storm came on too quickly.
-Tim Halbach, a warning coordination meteorologist with the National Weather Service, said Tuesday that the weather radar wasn't picking up the tornado so the Weather Service wasn't able to identify the storm until reports of damage started coming in.
+Sirens did not go off to warn residents of the tornado because the storm came on too quickly, the National Weather Service has said.
+Tim Halbach, a warning coordination meteorologist with the Weather Service, said Tuesday that the radar wasn’t picking up the tornado so the Weather Service wasn’t able to identify the storm until reports of damage started coming in.

-The 80-mph winds snapped power poles, blew out windows and flipped a camper in Stoughton while a tornado touched down in nearby town of Dunkirk and damaged two farms just before 10 p.m.
+The 80-mph winds snapped power poles, blew out windows and flipped a camper in Stoughton, while a tornado touched down in the nearby town of Dunkirk and damaged two farms just before 10 p.m.
 Saturday.

 The National Weather Service confirmed that the tornado was an EF-1, the second-weakest on a scale of 0 to 5.